wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsDoorSlotAllowed ( [DoorSlot](enums/DoorSlot.md) Slot ) {: .copyable aria-label='Functions' }

 Returns whether or not the supplied door slot is valid for the current room.
-This is contingent room definition in the STB/XML file.
+This is contingent on the room definition in the STB/XML file.
 (Basement Renovator displays valid doors as brown and invalid doors as white.)
 The value returned by this method is independent of whether or not a door currently exists at the given slot.

 For example, in the starting room of a floor, this method would return true for `DoorSlot.LEFT0`, `DoorSlot.UP0`, `Doorslot.RIGHT0`, and `DoorSlot.DOWN0`, and false for all other values (regardless of what doors happen to exist or not).